A reason to keep it on the shelf.

 Lead-bearing inks were the industry standard for decorated dishware from the 1950s through the 1980s.
 Pyrex, Anchor Hocking, Corelle, every department-store brand.
 You cannot tell by looking.
 The decoration sits on the outside of the bowl, against the food.
 The leaching is heaviest where the paint meets acid: tomato sauce, citrus, vinegar, coffee, soda.

 The bowl in the reel was not unusual.
-It was a normal piece from a normal kitchen.
-That is the whole point.
+It was a normal piece from a normal kitchen, which is exactly why it's worth testing yours.

 Drag the green knob

-Same bowl.
-One side has the reagent on it.
+It's the same bowl, with the reagent on one side.
 The decoration is where the lead lives.

 2019 · why I built this